AParticularUser/Snake-PM-Rework/README.md

 - pressing down-special durring down-taunt will make snake place a c4 while in his box
   - pressing down-special again will make snake exit the box and detonate the c4

+## Instalation
+Down load the latest release, unzip, and place in your "Mods" folder.

 ### --to-do--
 - add new voice line for side-taunt
 - change up-tilt to ???